-Placement education sites, or 'Teaching Parishes', are arranged by the candidates in collaboration with the PT430 Pastoral Practice Module Lead.
-The Pastoral Practice module includes the following: mentoring support with an on-site Placement Contact Person, or his/her Designated Alternate; one-to-one consultation with an assigned staff mentor in the Pontifical University; two visits by an assigned Placement Supervisor; participation in weekly small-group, peer-support, theological reflection sessions; and, an end-of-year integration day.
+Placement education sites, or 'Teaching Parishes', are arranged by the candidates in collaboration with the PT430 Module Coordinator.
+The Pastoral Practice module includes the following: mentoring support with an on-site Placement Contact Person, or his/her Designated Alternate; one-to-one consultation with staff members on-campus in the Pontifical University; two visits by an assigned Placement Supervisor; participation in weekly small-group, peer-support, theological reflection sessions; and, an end-of-year integration day.
 The placement education experience is a central context for learning and growth, and is fundamental for the overall pastoral formation of the candidates.